-The concept of community sharing has picked up steam in recent years and taken a grassroots approach to meeting consumer demands.
+The concept of a community sharing its resources – such as food, transport, or accommodation – has picked up steam in recent years.
+Known as collaborative consumption, or the sharing economy, it's a grassroots approach to meeting consumer demand.

-Sometimes, buying new doesn’t make sense, especially when you can get what you need for next to nothing and give it back when you’re done.
-Whether it’s a car, chainsaw or even a chicken, someone out there is likely to have one handy.
+Sometimes buying new doesn't make sense, especially when you can get what you need for next to nothing and give it back when you're done.
+Whether it's a car, chainsaw or even a chicken, someone out there is likely to have what you need and is willing to share it with you.
 We explore this exciting trend.

-Closer to home, at least one national operator allows keen backyard farmers to rent a chook, which is basically a “try before you buy” chicken service.
+Closer to home, at least one national operator (City Chicks) allows keen backyard farmers to rent a chook, which is basically a "try before you buy" chicken service.

 Interested would-be urban farmers will find an enormous amount of info searching, even if you only have a small space to utilise or no previous experience.

-There are also a number of community shared gardens and neighbourhood groups offering food co-ops, and again you can start looking in our resource section.
+There are also community gardens and neighbourhood groups offering food co-ops - again, start by looking in our resource section.

-- Growing and sharing food can save you hundreds annually at the checkout.
+- Growing and sharing food can save you hundreds on your yearly grocery bill.